codalab/codalab-worksheets/docs/CLI-Reference.md

 ## Commands for managing server:
   ### workers:
     Display worker information of this CodaLab instance.
-Root user only.
+If not root user, only display information about your connected workers.

   ### bs-add-partition:
     Add another partition for storage (MultiDiskBundleStore only)